The content of this website is provided for informational purposes only and is not a substitute for professional medical advice

 Due to these factors, currently managing patients better oriented post clinical conditions HSA (grados To The Hunt II & Hess) and no complex aneurysms, to perform in them-a surger "early".

-Delayed surgery is reserved for patients in levels III, IV y V de Hunt & Hess, those with poor systemic medical conditions, complex aneurysm carriers, Giant vertebrobasilar system or, those showing signs of large cerebral edema in the presence of CT or angiographic vasospasm important.
+Delayed surgery is reserved for patients in levels III, IV y V de Hunt & Hess, those with poor systemic medical conditions, complex aneurysm carriers, Giant vertebrobasilar system or, those showing signs of great edema brain in TAC or presence of significant vasospasm on angiography.

 9. GENERAL TREATMENT OF QUIRI?RGICO